iblazhko/eventsourced-processmanager/README.md

 versions of a process for different types of customers etc.

-It may or may not be a business requirement to have multiple versions of shipment process running at the same, however having a technical ability to do so is useful for internal purposes, to make it easier to manage changes in shipment process and allow pending processes (e.g. those waiting for collection booking) to finish as they are.
+It may or may not be a business requirement to have multiple versions of shipment process running at the same time, however having a technical ability to do so is useful for internal purposes, to make it easier to manage changes in shipment process and allow pending processes (e.g. those waiting for collection booking) to finish as they are.